jcm0905/CS544/README.md

 ## Deleting server_files/ directory

-If you would like to remove the server_files/ directory to start from scratch, run this command:
+If you would like to remove the `server_files` directory to start from scratch, run this command:
 ```sh
 rm -rf server_files/
 ```